 Aside from tourists, the most annoying thing about Chichen-Itza is the sheer amount of people trying to sell you stuff.
 If you don’t answer firmly or say no right away, you’ll have someone talking into your ear about buying a sombrero for the next ten minutes.
 At Uxmal, you walk in, you pay, and bam.
 You have your peace and quiet in the jungle for the next few hours.
 You can hire a guide to help you make sense of everything, but other than that, you won’t hear much aside from the occasional screech of a bat or an iguana falling out of a tree.
 If you’re looking to go full relaxation, pick up a guidebook and go at your own pace.

-BONUS REASON!!: My favorite museum in the entire world is right across the street!
+BONUS REASON!!: There’s a chocolate museum right across the street!

-Forget the L’ouvre or the Met or the Guggenheim, the chocolate museum right across the street is my favorite museum.
-I heard it was worth visiting, and I had two hours to kill before the next bus back to Merida came so I figured, why not?
-I did not expect to be feeding spider monkeys and sipping freshly made Mexican hot chocolate or listening to Mayan songs dedicated to cacao.
+Forget the L’ouvre or the Met or the Guggenheim, the chocolate museum right across the street is my type of museum.
+I heard it was worth visiting and I had two hours to kill before the next bus back to Merida came so I figured, why not?
+I did not expect to be feeding spider monkeys and sipping freshly made Mexican hot chocolate or listening to traditional Mayan songs dedicated to cacao.
 Oh yeah, and seeing JAGUARS.
 Yeah, what an interesting chocolate museum, right?
 100% worth it.